Bianca-Pasat/MOI/docs/source/proteins.rst

 RankProduct
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inputs for to run RankProduct are the same, with a single difference:
+Inputs for running RankProduct are the same, with a single difference:
 The **condition column** has to be named **cl** and the user has to
-asign **0 to controls and 1 to treatments**
+assign **0 to controls and 1 to treatments**

 .. code:: console